kumar-selvakumaran/pytorch_training/README.md

 # pytorch_training
-journey to fluency in PyTorch
+journey to fluency in PyTorch.